sarvagya80/assesment-3.1/README.md

 Only the current owner can perform this action.

-Force Revert:
+ Revert:

-Call forceRevert function to see a transaction revert for demonstration purposes
+Call Revert function to see a transaction revert for demonstration purposes

 ### Help